jz674/Markov-Documentation/README.md

 ## Automatically Design and Update Synthetic Traffic for Faster Go-To-Market
 > Made by Developers for Developers

 Markov creates [synthetic users][6] that behave like your real users.
-Our synthetic users will forward their API request traffic to your test server, where you can try [synthetic monitoring][9] your application's health anytime you commit a change.
+Our synthetic users will forward their [API request traffic][2] to your test server, where you can try [synthetic monitoring][9] your application's health anytime you commit a change.

 # Table of Contents
 - [Mission](#mission)